What’s a Synovial Cyst?

 - Observation and activity modification: In case of an asymptomatic case causing no pain, physicians suggest ignoring this and recommend no treatment for this condition.

-- Mediations: Several pain relievers like NSAIDs such as ibuprofen and acetaminophen help to reduce the pain.
+- Mediations: Several pain relievers such as NSAIDs such as ibuprofen and acetaminophen help to reduce the pain.

 - Application of hot or cold therapy helps to reduce the swelling.